-The car gets Nissan's latest engines and no Nissan Note is costly to run.
+The car gets Nissan's latest engines and no Nissan Note will work out costly to run.
 Engine options include two petrols and one diesel.
-The diesel engine is the one we would go for because it is quicker than the basic petrol, but is very economical and qualifies for free road tax.
+The diesel engine is the one we recommend, because it's quicker than the basic petrol, yet also very economical and not liable for road tax.

-Buyers can choose from three trim levels – Visia, Acenta, Acenta Premium, and Tekna.
-The basic Nissan Note comes with a Bluetooth phone connection, cruise control, USB and Aux plugs and keyless entry.
-It does without air-conditioning, (that's included in the rest of the model range) which some might find annoying omission given the UK's ever-hotter summers.
+Buyers can choose from three main trim levels – Visia, Acenta and Tekna.
+There's also an Acenta Premium trim for the more discerning driver.
+The basic Nissan Note comes with a Bluetooth phone connection, cruise control, USB and MP3 player ports and keyless entry.
+It does without air-conditioning, (that's included in the rest of the range), which some might consider an annoying omission given the UK's recent hot summers.

 The inside is spacious for a car of this size, with a good amount of headroom throughout.
 Sliding the rear seats all the way back means there's plenty of legroom in the rear, too.
 The glovebox is large, but boot capacity isn’t class-leading.